ordermind/symfony-logical-authorization-bundle/docs/source/quickstart.rst

     .. tab:: Config File

-        Here are a couple of examples of permission declaration that you can put in ``/config/packages/logauth.yaml``.
+        Here are a couple of examples of permission declarations that you can put in the configuration file.

         **Single route example**